cdktf/cdktf-provider-okta/docs/dataOktaIdpOidc.java.md

 - *Type:* java.lang.String

+Id of idp.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.4.2/docs/data-sources/idp_oidc#id DataOktaIdpOidc#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.4.3/docs/data-sources/idp_oidc#id DataOktaIdpOidc#id}

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.